-Preparing for your first Theory Test?
-Find out how much you need to score, the pass mark, and how many people achieve it the first time around:
+Preparing for your first Driving Theory Test in 2019?
+Find out how much you need to score, what the current Theory Test pass mark is, and how many people pass the first time around.

 What is the pass mark for the Theory Test?